syndit/com.synditcorp.ruleengine/docs/index.md

 ### And rules

 An _and_ rule is a composite rule that references one or more _calc_ rules, and/or one or more composite rules.
 Each of the _calc_ rules referenced directly, or via composite rules, must evaluate to TRUE.
-At the first _calc_ rule or other composite rule failure, the _and_ rule returns FALSE.
+At the first _calc_ rule or composite rule failure, the _and_ rule returns FALSE.
 If all referenced rules pass, TRUE is returned.
+Rules are evaluated in the order listed in the rule's definition.

 ### Or rules

 Similar to an _and_ rule, an _or_ rule is a composite rule that references one or more _calc_ rules, and/or one or more composite rules.
 The difference is that only one rule needs to evaluate to TRUE.
 At the first _calc_ rule or composite rule pass, the _or_ rule returns TRUE.
 If no rules pass, then FALSE is returned.
+Rules are evaluated in the order listed in the rule's definition.

 ### All rules

 _All_ composite rules are for when all the rules referenced need to be evaluated.
 This type of rule is used when variables need to be set that other rules rely upon.  _All_ rules always return TRUE.
+Rules are evaluated in the order listed in the rule's definition.

 ### Not rules

 _Not_ rules are _calc_ rules or composite rules referenced in a composite rule that need the inverse to be true.
 In other words, a _not_ rule is used when something needs to be not true or not false.
 For example, if you need a rule that evaluates if a property is not in the state of Florida, reference as a _not_ rule a rule that returns if the property is in Florida.
-If the rule returns FALSE, that is the property is not in Florida, and it is being referenced as a _not_ rule, the evaluation will be TRUE.  _Not_ rules are denoted in composite rules with a minus sign before the rule number.
+If the rule returns FALSE, that is the property is not in Florida, and it is being referenced as a _not_ rule, the evaluation will be TRUE that the property is not in Florida.  _Not_ rules are denoted in composite rules with a minus sign before the rule number.

 # Rule fields